rr326/ha_ll_notify/README.md

 Aleritify's [alerts](https://alertifyjs.com/alert.html) and [confirm dialogs](https://alertifyjs.com/confirm.html) are also implemented.
 You can set all the properties by sending key:value pairs in `service_data`, but most of the methods are not implemented.

 Alertify's [prompt](https://alertifyjs.com/prompt.html) is not implemented at all.
-It is unclear that the benefit is worth the complications.